Bibleman: Villains

 Dr. Decepto (played by Ron Schott): A scientist villain with green skin.
 He only appeared in a flashback in Big Big Book, where he defeated Bibleman, but was later seen behind bars.

 Madam Glitz (played by Cindy Phillips): A self-centred woman in Back to School.
 She captured Miles Peterson (Bibleman) because she wanted the fame Bibleman had.
 However, Bibleman tells her that it is the Word of God that everyone desires and needs to hear.
 She was placed inside a T.V. set by God.

 The Fibbler (played by Bill Murphy and voiced by Peter Jaycock in the Animated Adventures): A green-haired evil clown (resembling the Cesar Romero version of the Joker from the 1960s Batman TV series) who influenced one of the church singing group children to lie.
 After she asks her friends for forgiveness, The Fibbler and Bibleman fight.
 The Fibbler was defeated and destroyed by his own sword of darkness.
-In the animated adventures, the new version of The Fibbler speaks with a Scottish accent, has a green diamond, called the whispering stone.
-This allows him to control kids and make them lie, even if they don’t want to.
-The stone also allows Fibbler to create energy weapons; he was also lent the invisibility belt by Dr. Fear.
+In the animated adventures, the new version of The Fibbler speaks with a Scottish accent and has a green diamond called the Whispering Stone; this allows him to control kids and make them lie, even if they don't want to.
+The stone also allows Fibbler to create energy weapons; he was also lent the Invisibility Belt by Dr. Fear.

 The Gossip Queen (played by Maylo Upton): A villainess queen whose character design was later widely criticized for sharing many characteristics with traditional Jewish stereotypes (e.g., possessing dark skin, curly black hair, a large hook-nose, thick lips, and dark-colored beady eyes).
 She tried to rip the Church singing group apart.
 She has two henchmen named Loose Lips and Blabbermouth and could fire Beams of Bitterness from her fingers.
 She was destroyed when she was hit by Bibleman's sword of the Spirit.